Large Truck, 18-wheeler or tractor-trailer accidents involving Personal Injury and what to expect:

 Negligence in Truck Accidents | What damages can I expect?

-If you were injured in a trucking accident, our attorneys can help you get the compensation you deserve.
+If you were injured in a trucking accident, our lawyers can help you get the compensation you deserve.

 Our attorneys have a combined legal experience of over 50 years in handling all types of personal injury cases, and a large portion of our work involves trucking accidents.

-We put not one, but multiple attorneys on your case in order to give it the extra attention it deserves.
+We put not one, but multiple lawyers on your case in order to give it the extra attention it deserves.
 Not only that, but we're also fewer than 10% of Florida attorneys who are also authorized to practice in federal courts.
 Let us put our experiences and resources to work for you today, and you can expect to get the results you deserve.

-Our attorneys are very experienced and fully prepared to litigate aggressively on your behalf.
+Our lawyers are very experienced and fully prepared to litigate aggressively on your behalf.
 There are no up front fees or costs unless we win and our consultations are always free.
 And we make it very easy to reach us - by phone, email, our quick contact form, and even live chat right here on the website.
 And if you're still unsure, have a look at some of the reviews we receive.

 The U.S. Department of Transportation reports that on average, over 500,000 truck accidents occur every year in the United States, causing over 80,000 injuries, with nearly 4,000 of these crashes resulting in a fatality.